BentoBoxWorld/docs/docs/BentoBox/Blueprints.md

 [![thumbnail](https://user-images.githubusercontent.com/20014332/62939503-be4c5980-bdd1-11e9-8814-2253845cecd0.png)](https://youtu.be/4gvaG89uxAs)

 ## Commands
-The commands are almost the same as WorldGuard schematic commands.
+The commands are almost the same as WorldEdit schematic commands.
 You must be Op or an admin with permissions to use blueprints.
 Use the admin command and **blueprint** or its alias **bp**:

 * /bsb bp pos1 - set one corner of the bounding box to the position of your player
 * /bsb bp pos2 - set the other corner